-31. The Directive urges employers to pay the employees the TERS benefit and set the payment off against the payment from UIF.
+30. The Directive urges employers to pay the employees the TERS benefit and set the payment off against the payment from UIF.
 What is the amount?

-The amount must be calculated in accordance with sections 12 and 13 of the UI Act and in accordance with the calculator provided.
-In terms of the TERS Directive issued on 11 August 2020, an employee may not receive a TERS benefits more than what they would have received had they ordinarily worked during the period for which they submit a claim.
+The amount must be calculated in accordance with section 12 and 13 of the UI Act and in accordance with the calculator provided.
+In terms of the TERS Directive issued on 7 September 2020, an employee may not receive a TERS benefits more than what they would have received had they ordinarily worked during the period for which they submit a claim.

-32. What is the difference between the online portal application and the online email application for TERS as released by the Department of Employment and Labour?
+31. What is the difference between the online portal application and the online email application for TERS as released by the Department of Employment and Labour?

 Employers have been redirected to the online portal in terms of the latest autoreply from the covid19ters@labour.org.za email address.
 Employers are encouraged to make an online application, by following the instructions received on the automatic reply.
-The application process for TERS benefits remain the same.

-33. Is there a TERS claim if the employer advanced the employee a loan in lieu of paying a salary?
+32. Is there a TERS claim if the employer advanced the employee a loan in lieu of paying a salary?